-Office for Services for Students with Disabilities (OSSD): Learning, Medical/Physical and Mental Health Disabilities
+Office for Services for Students with Disabilities (OSSD):

+Learning, Medical/Physical and Mental Health Disabilities

 Some Old Westbury students live with learning, medical/physical disabilities and/or mental health issues.
 These issues can present unique challenges.
 The Americans with Disabilities Act (ADA, 1990) and Section 504 of the Rehabilitation Act of 1973 are the two pieces of legislation that ensure equal opportunities for college students with disabilities.
 The Office of Services for Students with Disabilities (OSSD) coordinates students' reasonable accommodations, which include, but are not limited to, extended time on examinations, assistive technology, and note takers.
 We focus on students' strengths and resources, and students' full participation in extracurricular activities.
 Students who need to receive services must self-identify and provide appropriate documentation of their disability.
 Ideally, students will arrange an appointment before the start of their first semester.
-For additional information, please call Stacey DeFelice, Director, OSSD at (516) 876-3009 (voice), (516) 876-3083 (TDD), (516) 876-3005 (fax) or defelices@oldwestbury.edu.
+For additional information, please call Stacey DeFelice, Director, OSSD at (516) 876-3009 (voice), or e-mail defelices@oldwestbury.edu.
 Our office is located in the New Academic Building, Room 2064.